 Our society is always being reshaped and redefined by ever-changing influences like technology.
 As a result it should come as no surprise that there is always new information to learn and apply.

 Although leaders may not seem as though they have the time to read frequently, many make the time to do just that.
 Whether they are traveling, eating lunch, or unwinding at the end of the day, successful leaders find time to read and learn.
 They seize opportunities to listen to podcasts, audiobooks, or thought leaders’ interviews in their spare time.

 Successful leaders know to leave work at work

 It may be tempting to bring home that small project or take a brief conference call on one’s personal phone, but successful leaders know when it is time to rest and recuperate.
 They know that sacrificing their own time will not launch them ahead in their career.
 Leaders understand and acknowledge the importance of time off.
 It allows them to fully recharge before returning to the office and conquering the next day’s set of obstacles.
 It is about keeping the axe sharp and not being burned out.

-Successful leaders know relationships with others, continuing to learn, and taking the time to rest is key to developing their leadership skills.
+Successful leaders know relationships with others, committing to a plan, continuing to learn, and taking the time to rest is key to developing their leadership skills.
 Overtime these improvements make a huge difference between those that are successful leaders and those that are not.
 These habits are the difference between mediocrity and greatness.

 You must log in to post a comment.